AMANGUPTA1406/learn-react/README.md

 //////////////////////lecture 10 ////////////////////
 creating a password generator

+<React.StrictMode> is a special component in React that helps identify potential problems in your application during development. no impact on the production build, additional checks and warnings for its descendants.

 useCallback(fn, dependencies)  : Call useCallback at the top level of your component to cache a function definition between re-renders.
 fn: The function value that you want to cache.
 dependencies: The list of all reactive values referenced inside of the fn code.
 Reactive values include props, state, and all the variables and functions declared directly inside your component body. import { useCallback } from 'react';
 useCallback is for optimization, otherwise we can also not use it.

+The useCallback hook in React is used to memoize a function, which means it stores the function instance and returns the same function reference on subsequent renders, unless one of its dependencies changes

 the htmlFor attribute is used to get the HTML for the given HTML elements.